Think-iT-Labs/edc-connector-client/README.md

 developers by providing an HTTP Client which is thoroughly tested and fully type-safe.

 > Similarly to the **EDC Connector**, this library is at its early stage.
-> It aims to maintain compatibility with the latest version of the _Connector_, currently `0.2.1`.
+> It aims to maintain compatibility with the latest version of the _Connector_.
-> The compatibility is reflected in the library's versioning.
+> API specification can be found on [SwaggerHub](https://app.swaggerhub.com/apis/eclipse-edc-bot/management-api)

 ## Usage